 The first time that students take the qualifying examination, they may pass outright.
 If a student does not pass on the first attempt, they may be asked to repeat selected portions of the exam during the next qualifying exam period (exams will be held twice a year).
 After the second time taking the exam, students will either pass, or be asked to withdraw from the Ph.D. program.
 Any student who is asked to withdraw from the PhD program, and has not previously completed a masters degree in mechanical engineering, will have the opportunity to complete the requirements for a M.S. degree before leaving the program.

 2. Focus Course Work (5 courses, 15 SHUs)

 Coursework should be selected by students in consultation with their advisor(s).
 These elective courses should be relevant to dissertation work, and must be at the graduate level (100 or above).

-One of the required graduate courses must be at the 200 level (please note that the new course ME-0293-W How to Write a Scientific Paper and Make a Presentation will NOT fulfill the 200 level course requirement, but this course may still count as a focus course), but students are encouraged to take additional 200-level courses.
-For students that did not take the Design Core, the Department recommends a design course as part of the program of study (e.g. ME102, Inventive Design), although this is not required.
+For students that did not take the Design Core, the Department recommends a design course as part of the program of study (e.g. ME140, Inventive Design), although this is not required.

 These courses need not be taken in mechanical engineering.
-With advisor approval, students may take their focus coursework at the graduate level in other engineering departments, in computer science, in the physical sciences, or in mathematics.
-However, taking courses outside of engineering and the sciences are exceptions in this program requiring departmental approval prior to registration; otherwise such courses will not be counted towards the degree requirements.
+With advisor approval, students may take their focus coursework at the graduate level in other disciplines.

 3. Seminar (no credit)